dangtuanhuy/assembla-to-jira-migration/README.md

 $ ruby 16-jira_update_ticket_links.rb
 ```

-Note: for one reason or another, not all Assembla links point to valid tickets (deleted, moved or whatever), so these will be marked as invalid by strikethru.
+Note: for one reason or another, not all Assembla links point to valid tickets (deleted, moved or whatever), so these will be marked as invalid by strikethru, e.g. -#123-.

 ### Import comments